dryave/Final-Project-Part-II/README.md

 How to capture their attention: Exciting information presented in a new way.
 Has many competing priorities and likely won't give full attention to this presentation if it isn't extremely useful or novel.

 Political engagement: Alex is knowledgable on politics and can name their congressperson and plans to vote in the upcoming election.
 If Alex is asked to engage with politics, either by calling a politician, voting for a certian candidate, or even donating a small amount of money to a certain person or cause, Alex is willing to be convinced.
 With that said, Alex is quite busy and would not give up time to go to a rally or engage in a long-term way.

+# Take a look at my skeletal outline for my Shorthand final presentation!
+There is certainly a lot to add and a lot to sketch out.
+I wanted to put in my thoughts and continue to add over the Thanksgiving Break.
+The rough sketches I did for my storyboards are not far from the true data, so when I actually create the visualistions during the upcoming weeks, I'm excited to play around with which type of graphs tell my story in the most engaging and easy to process way.
+Thank you in advance for your feedback!
+You can take a look at the Shorthand skeletal outline here: https://preview.shorthand.com/gi2Ddb4myV4YIlYL